tonywendy80/twOS/course/Chap04_Segment_Protection_Mode/Segment.md

 - If the limit is set to 0 and G=0, the access to memory location `[BYTE0]` is ok, but failded when accessing memeory location `[BYTE1]`
 ![Data Access Violation](ds_access_violation.png)

-- If the limit is set to 0 and G=0 and Expand-down, the access to memory location `[BYTE0]` fails, however the access to memory location greater `[BYTE0]` is OK.
+- If the limit is set to 0 and G=0 and Expand-down, the access to memory location `[BYTE0]` fails, however the access to memory location greater than `[BYTE0]` is OK.

 - Note that when scaling is used (G flag is set), the lower 12 bits of a segment offset (address) are not checked against the limit; for example, note that if the segment limit is 0, offsets 0 through FFFH are still valid.